Bit451/Bit451/index.md

 MediaDrop is a modular video, audio, and podcast publication platform which can be extended with plugins: "The Web's Open Source Video Platform".

 __Action Item__: Fork MediaDrop to _Bit451 Portal_.
-Slim it down to just the "client-side" interface.
+Slim it down to just the "client-side" interface, and integrate programmatic interfaces for File Transfer networks.

 _See Also_
 * MediaDrop